LinkedIn Lead Generation Guide for Social Selling

 Example of a followup to a LinkedIn lead-generation message.

+By referencing something unique about a person, you prove that you’ve done your research and are trying to add genuine value.
 A good tip when deciding which users to target for your LinkedIn network is to find people already connected to your existing network.
 Having a mutual connection will improve your success rate—just make sure the new connection fits your target audience.
+And don’t hesitate to comment on and share others’ posts.
+It sparks conversations and increases close rates & revenue.

+Finally, browse relevant LinkedIn Groups.
 How to use LinkedIn Groups for lead generation?
 Connect with others on pages dedicated to the types of content interesting to your audience.
 Post regularly in these groups, produce thought leadership and respond to other comments to establish your reputation.
+If you’re really ambitious, you can curate your own Group to spearhead dialogues and exhibit your thought leadership.

 A great example of this strategy is the LinkedIn Group Wealth Partner, managed by Mark & Karen Williamson of the marketing agency Infinity Marketing Pros.